alabsi91/react-js-progressbar/README.md

           trailColor='#363636' // use a string for solid color. textStyle={{ fill: 'red' }} // middle text style
         >
-          // children here, an image for example. (optional)
+          // children goes here, an image for example. (optional)
         </Progressbar>
       </div>
     </>